Manav-10547799/assessment/README.md

 Dockerfile has been developed to create an image of application and install other dependencies.

-Docker Image has been placed at public repository Docker Hub.
+Docker Image has been publised at public repository Docker Hub.